leggedrobotics/xpp/README.md

 ### What is this repository for? ###

-* This repository created a ros node that takes in a state trajectory message for HyQ and sends it out to rviz for visualization.
+* This repository creates a ros node that takes in a state trajectory message for HyQ and sends it out to rviz for visualization.
+All you have to do for this is publish a message under the topic "/hyq_rviz_trajectory" and the `hyqb_vis node` of this repo will convert and forward it to rviz to be displayed.

 ### How do I get set up? ###